What is Free Software?

-Free software - is a cultural movement, based on the enthusiasm of millions of developers around the whole world, who are ready to dine their efforts to create high-quality, useful, and free software.
-Open source code makes it possible to change program code and add new features for each user.
-Also, it allows to have found bugs and vulnerabilities very fast.
-Of course, you should have some knowledge and skills in programming to do this, but it's worth it.
+Free software is a cultural movement based on the enthusiasm of millions of developers worldwide who are willing to unite their efforts to create high-quality, useful, and most importantly, free software.
+Opening the source codes of programs allows every user to modify the program's code, add new features, and quickly and efficiently find and fix bugs.
+Of course, to make changes or add something, one needs to have some knowledge and skills in programming, but it is worth it.

 About the Author

-I work on the site in my free time, so publications may be less frequent, and old articles may not be updated as quickly as we would like.
+For a long time, I used Ubuntu, but for several years now I have switched to Fedora.
+Now I don't experiment with the system as actively as before and use Linux for work and as my main home system.
+I work on the website in my free time, so publications may come out less frequently, and old articles may not be updated as quickly as I would like.

 If you have questions about the site, you can contact me using this feedback form.